living-atlases/generator-living-atlas/README.md

 yo living-atlas
 ```

 You can use `--debug` to see some debug info.
+And `--replay` to use all the previous responses and regenerate the inventories.

 ## Screenshots